-For tax purposes, a gift is when the value of the property transferred is greater than what is received in return for the transfer.
-Gifts can include transfers of cash or property, payments made to third parties on behalf of another, interest-free loans, below-market or “bargain” sales, transfers to an irrevocable trust, transfers with a retained life estate and, in some cases, adding a joint owner to property.
+For tax purposes, a gift is when the value of a property transferred is greater than what is received in return for the transfer.
+Gifts can include:

 Are gifts subject to tax?

-Example: A taxpayer, for 2012, makes a gift of cash to three different individuals; no other gifts were made during the year.
-One gift was for $4,000, one for $6,000, and the last one for $13,000.
+Real-life example: A taxpayer gives cash to three different individuals; one gift was for $4,000, one for $6,000, and the last one for $13,000.
 Even though the three gifts combined total $23,000, the taxpayer would not owe any gift taxes on the three gifts since no gift to any one individual was greater than $13,000.
 However, if that same taxpayer made an additional fourth gift of cash of $15,000, then gift taxes will be calculated based on the $2,000 that exceed the annual exclusion limit.

 Does the gift exclusion always apply?